Freedom House awarded Japan a 2020 Internet Freedom Score of 75/100 (0 = Least Free, 100 = Most Free), marking it as “free.”

 Using a VPN inside Japan requires only a few easy steps:

 - Subscribe to a VPN provider.
-(My favorite provider is ExpressVPN.)
+(My favorite provider is NordVPN.)

 - Install the provider’s app(s) on your favorite connected device(s).